CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

  ON                       | OFF                   | OFF                      | 586.416
  OFF                      | ON                    | OFF                      | 1475.642
  OFF                      | OFF                   | ON                       | 188.064
+**I tried to turn both stream compaction and sort by material on, the result is 957.648.
+It becomes faster than only using sort by material.
+I think it's because stream compaction makes the sort faster.

 ![](https://github.com/XinCastle/Project3-CUDA-Path-Tracer/blob/master/img/Chart.png)

 * From the data and chart above, we can tell that in open box test, both stream compaction and sort by material are slower than the naive approach.
 Only cache first bounce is faster.
 * As for tests using closed box.
 The stream compaction doesn't really accelerate the program.
 The overall time is still similar with the data above.
 Only using stream compaction in a closed box makes the program slower than only using it in an open box.
 It's because compared with closed box, open box can be better optimized by stream compaction.